varundataquest/UT-Marketplace/README.md

-# Longhorn Exchange 🤘
+# UT Marketplace 🤘

-## Your Official UT Austin Marketplace - Powered by Cloud Computing!
+## Your Official UT Austin Marketplace

-Longhorn Exchange is a dedicated online marketplace built exclusively for UT Austin students, leveraging advanced cloud computing technologies for seamless performance and scalability.
+UT Marketplace is a dedicated online marketplace built exclusively for UT Austin students, leveraging advanced cloud computing technologies for seamless performance and scalability.
 Buy, sell, and trade textbooks, furniture, electronics, and more with your fellow Longhorns safely and easily.

 ---